Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 Others would have gone for something simple like astroids or a very basic platfomer (with a white cube as the player)
 for there first game,
-but I game myself a way bigger project even it being at the very early stage of me learning love2d and lua.
+but I gave myself a way bigger project even it being at the very early stage of me learning love2d and lua B-).

 It was terrible but exciting and ~~fun~~ _trilling_ but still verrry terrrriblee(sooo mannnny buggggs and errrorsss and issues and... arghh!!).